Urban sprawl: Commercial developments

 In areas of sprawl, commercial use is generally segregated from other uses.
 In the U.S. and Canada, these often take the form of strip malls, which refer to collections of buildings sharing a common parking lot, usually built on a high-capacity roadway with commercial functions (i.e., a "strip").
-Similar developments in the UK are called Retail Parks.
+Similar developments in the United Kingdom are called Retail Parks.
 Strip malls consisting mostly of big box stores or category killers are sometimes called "power centers" (U.S.).
 These developments tend to be low-density; the buildings are single-story and there is ample space for parking and access for delivery vehicles.
 This character is reflected in the spacious landscaping of the parking lots and walkways and clear signage of the retail establishments.
 Some strip malls are undergoing a transformation into Lifestyle centers; entailing investments in common areas and facilities (plazas, cafes) and shifting tenancy from daily goods to recreational shopping.

 Another prominent form of retail development in areas characterized by sprawl is the shopping mall.
-Unlike the strip mall, this is usually composed of a single building surrounded by a parking lot that contains multiple shops, usually "anchored" by one or more department stores (Gruen and Smith 1960).
+Unlike the strip mall, this is usually composed of a single building surrounded by a parking lot that contains multiple shops, usually "anchored" by one or more department stores.
 The function and size is also distinct from the strip mall.
 The focus is almost exclusively on recreational shopping rather than daily goods.
 Shopping malls also tend to serve a wider (regional) public and require higher-order infrastructure such as highway access and can have floorspaces in excess of 1 e6sqft.
-Shopping malls are often detrimental to downtown shopping centres of nearby cities since the shopping malls act as a surrogate for the city centre (Crawford 1992).
-Some downtowns have responded to this challenge by building shopping centres of their own (Frieden and Sagelyn 1989).
+Shopping malls are often detrimental to downtown shopping centres of nearby cities since the shopping malls act as a surrogate for the city centre.
+Some downtowns have responded to this challenge by building shopping centres of their own.

 Fast food chains are often built early in areas with low property values where the population is expected to boom and where large traffic is predicted, and set a precedent for future development.
 Eric Schlosser, in his book Fast Food Nation, argues that fast food chains accelerate suburban sprawl and help set its tone with their expansive parking lots, flashy signs, and plastic architecture (65).
 Duany Plater Zyberk & Company believe that this reinforces a destructive pattern of growth in an endless quest to move away from the sprawl that only results in creating more of it.